This Guy Simultaneously Raised a Chimp and a Baby in Exactly the Same Way to See What Would Happen

 On June 26, 1931, comparative psychologist Winthrop Niles Kellogg and his wife welcomed a new arrival home: not a human infant, but a baby chimpanzee.
 The couple planned to raise the chimp, Gua, alongside their own baby boy, Donald.
-As later described in The Psychological Record, the idea was to see how environment influenced development.
+As later described in the Psychological Record, the idea was to see how environment influenced development.
 Could a chimp grow up to behave like a human?
 Or even think it was a human?

 Since his student days, Kellogg had dreamed of conducting such an experiment.
-He was fascinated by wild children, or those raised with no human contact, oftentimes in nature.
+He was fascinated by wild children, or those raised with no human contact, often in nature.
 Abandoning a human child in the wilderness would be ethically reprehensible, Kellogg knew, so he opted to experiment on the reverse scenario—bringing an infant animal into civilization.

 For the next nine months, for 12 hours a day and seven days a week, Kellogg and his wife conducted tireless tests on Donald and Gua.

-They raised the two babies in exactly the same way, in addition to conducting an exhaustive list of scientific experiments that included subjects such as "blood pressure, memory, body size, scribbling, reflexes, depth perception, vocalization, locomotion, reactions to tickling, strength, manual dexterity, problem solving, fears, equilibrium, play behavior, climbing, obedience, grasping, language comprehension, attention span, and others," The Psychological Record authors note.
+They raised the two babies in exactly the same way, in addition to conducting an exhaustive list of scientific experiments that included subjects such as "blood pressure, memory, body size, scribbling, reflexes, depth perception, vocalization, locomotion, reactions to tickling, strength, manual dexterity, problem solving, fears, equilibrium, play behavior, climbing, obedience, grasping, language comprehension, attention span and others," the Psychological Record authors note.

 For a while, Gua actually excelled at these tests compared to Donald.

-But eventually, as NPR notes, Gua hit a cognitive wall: no amount of training or nurturing could overcome the fact that, genetically, she was a chimpanzee.
-As such, The Psychological Record authors write, the Kelloggs' experiment "probably succeeded better than any study before its time in demonstrating the limitations heredity placed on an organism regardless of environmental opportunities as well as the developmental gains that could be made in enriched environments."
+But eventually, as NPR notes, Gua hit a cognitive wall: No amount of training or nurturing could overcome the fact that, genetically, she was a chimpanzee.
+As such, the Psychological Record authors write, the Kelloggs' experiment "probably succeeded better than any study before its time in demonstrating the limitations heredity placed on an organism regardless of environmental opportunities as well as the developmental gains that could be made in enriched environments."

 The experiment, however, ended rather abruptly and mysteriously.
-As The Psychological Record authors describe:
+As the Psychological Record authors describe: